Brahman: Comparison of Brahma, Brahman, Brahmin and Brahmanas

 Brahma is distinct from Brahman.
 Brahma is a male deity, in the post-Vedic Puranic literature, who creates but neither preserves nor destroys anything.
 He is envisioned in some Hindu texts to have emerged from the metaphysical Brahman along with Vishnu (preserver), Shiva (destroyer), all other gods, goddesses, matter and other beings.

 Brahman is a metaphysical concept of Hinduism referring to the ultimate unchanging reality, that is uncreated, eternal, infinite, transcendent, the cause, the foundation, the source and the goal of all existence.
 It is envisioned as either the cause or that which transforms itself into everything that exists in the universe as well as all beings, that which existed before the present universe and time, which exists as current universe and time, and that which will absorb and exist after the present universe and time ends.
 It is a gender neutral abstract concept.
 The abstract Brahman concept is predominant in the Vedic texts, particularly the Upanishads; while the deity Brahma finds minor mention in the Vedas and the Upanishads.
-In the Puranic and the Epics literature, deity Brahma appears more often, but inconsistently.
-Some texts suggest that god Vishnu created Brahma (Vaishnavism), others suggest god Shiva created Brahma (Shaivism), yet others suggest goddess Devi created Brahma (Shaktism), and these texts then go on to state that Brahma is a secondary creator of the world working respectively on their behalf.
+In the Puranic and the Epics literature, the deity Brahma appears more often, but inconsistently.

+Some texts suggest that the god Vishnu created Brahma (Vaishnavism), others suggest god Shiva created Brahma (Shaivism), yet others suggest goddess Devi created Brahma (Shaktism), and these texts then go on to state that Brahma is a secondary creator of the world working respectively on their behalf.
+A similarity between Brahma and Brahman is that Brahman is said to be an anchor for the world and the relations between all things, including opposites, in it, whereas Brahma is a creator god who aids the world in many Hindu and Buddhist traditions.

 Further, the medieval era texts of these major theistic traditions of Hinduism assert that the saguna Brahman is Vishnu, is Shiva, or is Devi respectively, they are different names or aspects of the Brahman, and that the Atman (Self) within every living being is the same or part of this ultimate, eternal Brahman.

 Brahmin is a varna in Hinduism specialising in theory as priests, preservers and transmitters of sacred literature across generations.

 The Brahmanas are one of the four ancient layers of texts within the Vedas.
 They are primarily a digest incorporating myths, legends, the explanation of Vedic rituals and in some cases philosophy.
 They are embedded within each of the four Vedas, and form a part of the Hindu śruti literature.